marcosgomesneto/mgn-best-widgets-for-elementor/README.md

-# Elementor Hello World Sample Plugin
+# MGN Best Widgets for Elementor

 This is a sample plugin to demonstrate how you can write extentions (plugins) to add custom functionality to [Elementor](https://github.com/pojome/elementor/)